We’ve heard it – content is king.

 Tip #8: Create content buckets for your reader’s journey

-Your blog is a network of content pieces that belong to a specific niche, that targets a specific audience.
+Your blog is a network of content pieces in a niche that targets a specific audience.

-Creating content buckets help you organise your content pieces that helps your readers get from one point to another.
+Content buckets help you organize your content pieces to get your readers from one point to another.
 It’s a journey you craft for your audience.

 No one can become an expert in a particular topic after reading 1 article.

-You need different types of content mapped to different intents.
-A person visiting your site for more information might be looking for a resource article or tutorial post, whereas someone searching for a solution is more ready to make a purchase.
+You need different types of content mapped to different search intents.
+A person visiting your site for more information might be looking for a resource article or tutorial post, whereas someone searching for a solution is more ready to convert into a lead.

 Having content buckets enables your blog to act as a sales funnel that turns visitors into leads and into paying customers.

 But your reader gets there step by step.
 Through multiple blog posts and content formats, at different touchpoints with your blog.
 Some examples of content buckets: